RadvileDid/WDI--second-project/README.md

 * Includes data from a **Google Autocomplete API**

 ###Overview:
-An events website where you can register, find/view, filter and add events or comments (only if logged in).
+An events website where you can register/login and see events.
+If the user is logged in, he/she can add events and add comments on any event they see.
+Only the user who added event or comment can delete it but would need to be logged in to do so.

 ##Installation instructions
 #####Run locally